otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 python -m venv venv
 ```

 Activate it.
-You'll do this every time you open a terminal to work on the project.
+You'll do this every time you open a terminal to work on the project.r

 On macOS or Linux, run the following.